 There are several railway stations in Varanasi.
 The Varanasi city station is only 2 kilometres from the temple, whereas the Varanasi junction is about 6 kilometres.
 Another railhead in Mughal Sarai is not far from the temple (17 kilometres).
 And then there’s Maduadih station, which is even closer (4 kilometres).
 Almost all of these rail stations are connected to other Indian cities.
 One can easily hire cycle rickshaws and auto-rickshaws from the railway station’s exit gate.

 You can also travel by air to reach here.
 Babatpur’s Lal Bahadur Shastri Airport is well connected to Indian metropolises like Bombay and Delhi.
 There are various connecting domestic flights available from Delhi Airport.
-Tourists travelling from other Indian cities or overseas can fly to Varanasi from the Delhi domestic airport.
+Tourists from other Indian cities or overseas can fly to Varanasi from the Delhi domestic airport.
 The temple of Kashi Vishwanath is roughly 20-25 kilometres from the Lal Bahadur Shastri Airport.
 To get to the temple, tourists can take a taxi, cab, or any other form of public transportation.

 Some Interesting Facts about Kashi Vishwanath

 - The fruits of Rajasuya Yagya are bestowed upon one of the twelve Jyotirlingas simply by touching the Kashi Vishwanath temple Shivling.
 It is claimed that everyone who visits the temple and bathes in the sacred Ganges would achieve salvation.